Chinese Doughnut Sticks (Youtiao, 油条)

 - 400 g all-purpose flour/plain flour

-- ¼ tsp baking soda optional, see note 1
+- ¼ teaspoon baking soda optional, see note 1

 - 2 eggs, lightly beaten, plus water combined to 250g see note 2

-- 2 tbsp neutral cooking oil plus some for coating
+- 2 tablespoon neutral cooking oil plus some for coating

 You also need: